Letter box: Security

 There is a recommendation to have a lock on the letter box, if it is not built into a lockable door.
 Unlocked letter boxes are often used for identity theft, including the ordering of something valuable which is then stolen from the unlocked box.
 In the United States for example, by policy, the USPS will not deliver mail to an unlocked or unsecured box which is located at a centralized mailbox installation.

+Letter boxes are often destroyed as a prank using fireworks.

 History

 Europe

 Private letterboxes or mail slots did not become popular in most of Europe until the mid to late 19th century, although they were used in Paris from the late 18th century.

 In 1849, the Royal Mail first encouraged people to install letterboxes to facilitate the delivery of mail.
 Before then, letterboxes of a similar design had been installed in the doors and walls of post offices for people to drop off outgoing mail.
 An example of such a wall box (originally installed in the wall of the Wakefield Post Office) is dated 1809 and believed to be the oldest example in Britain.
 It is now on display at the new Wakefield Museum.